rackerlabs/docs-core-infra-user-guide/cloud-preprod/stack.rst

-   Because installing and customizing software can be time-consuming, it's a good idea to save a copy of a cloud server that already has the software you need, configured just the way you like it.
+   Because installing and customizing software can be time-consuming, it's a good idea to save a copy of a cloud server that already has the software that you need, configured just the way you like it.
    You can use
-   Cloud Images to maintain a consistent starting point for future servers you create.
+   Cloud Images to maintain a consistent starting point for future servers that you create.